AdobeDocs/commerce-admin.en/help/content-design/editor-insert-image.md

 ---
 title: Insert an Image in the Editor
-description: Placeholder
+description: The editor provides an easy way to insert an image from the media storage, link to an image that resides on another server, or use Adobe Stock assets.
 ---
 # Insert an Image in the Editor

-From the editor, you can insert an image that has been uploaded to [Media Storage](media-storage.md), link to an image that resides on another server, or use the Adobe Stock Integration to search for and use Adobe Stock assets.
+From the editor, you can insert an image that has been uploaded to the [media storage](media-storage.md), link to an image that resides on another server, or use the Adobe Stock integration to search for and use Adobe Stock assets.

 ![Media Storage](./assets/media-storage.png)<!-- zoom -->

 1. Open a page, block, or dynamic block in edit mode.

-1. Go to the _Content_ section and click any element that supports the editor.
+1. Go to the _[!UICONTROL Content]_ section and click any element that supports the editor.

 1. Position your cursor where you want the image to appear.